sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/1 - Abort Abort/1 - Abort.md

 "She's befriended the Mafia, a robot vacuum, an evil lawyer spirit and his puppets, and a knife-wielding maniac," Mu rattled off.
 "Buddy?
 You're child's play for her."

-"heh. look, i'll consider it, okay? just give me some time to-"
+"heh. look, i'll consider it, okay? just give me some time to mourn-"

 Everything paused.
 Immediately he could tell that these kids were not the source of the time stop.